 1987, Roger Waters’ lawyers issued a statement that Roger believed himself to be the creative driving force behind Pink Floyd and therefore he would contest the use of the name by anyone else and any former members of the band.

 1988, American country singer Tammy Wynette died just age 55.
 She scored 12 hit singles including ‘Stand By Your Man’, and sold over 30 million records world-wide, married five times and once filed for bankruptcy.
+She’d also be exhumed in 1999 to settle a dispute.

 Don’t forget you can now get This Week in Music History every Friday from Nova.ie and Radio Nova.